Behavioral activation (BA) is a standalone therapeutic treatment typically used to help people with depression.

 When we think everything people say or do is directly related to us in some way.

-The Increasing Awareness of Cognitive Distortions worksheet will help clients become more aware of any distorted thinking so that its influence on their feelings and behaviors is reduced.
+The Unhelpful Thinking Styles worksheet will help clients become more aware of any distorted thinking so that its influence on their feelings and behaviors is reduced.
 This resource is particularly relevant when working with clients for whom maladaptive thinking styles are linked to symptoms of depression.

 Thought Record (Cognitive Restructuring) Worksheet